buchandersenn/android-realm-builders/README.md

 # Realm Builders

-This library auto-generate builder classes that for creating and querying Realm data.
+This library auto-generates builder classes for creating and querying Realm data.

-For each Realm model class a corresponding `<class>Builder` and `<class>QueryBuilder` is created.
+For each Realm model class two corresponding classes are created:

+* `<class>Builder`
+* `<class>QueryBuilder`

 THE LIBRARY IS STILL A WORK IN PROGRESS.
 NOT YET RELEASED.